Conformal theory of everything: Matter

 \subsection{Yukawa}

 The SM Yukawa action describes the interaction of the fermions with the Higgs field.
 These interactions are responsible for generating the masses of the fermions, with the exception of the neutrinos, when quantum corrections of the Higgs field spontaneously breaks the $SU(2)_{L} \times U(1)_{Y}$ (electroweak) symmetry.
 Including an extra interaction of the Higgs field with the neutrinos, the latter acquire similar masses to the other particles in the SM instead of the small masses found in nature.
-One way to solve this problem is through the see-saw mechanism \cite{Gell}, which assumes the SM interactions of the fermions with the Higgs field and introduces a Majorana mass term for the right-handed neutrinos.
+One way to solve this problem is through the seesaw mechanism \cite{Gell}, which assumes the SM interactions of the fermions with the Higgs field and introduces a Majorana mass term for the right-handed neutrinos.
 However, the Majorana mass term breaks the conformal symmetry of the theory.
-Therefore, in order to make the theory conformally invariant, we can consider that the neutrino masses are generated by the symmetry breaking of the scalar field $\phi$.
+Therefore, in order to make the theory conformally invariant, we can consider that the neutrino masses are generated by the symmetry breaking of one of the extra scalars, from which we choose $S$.

 The resulting conformally invariant Yukawa action coupled with gravity reads